 Personnel - The City's largest expense category is "FTE Personnel", which is the combined costs of salary, wages, and benefits for all approved positions.
 Management will continue the convention of budgeting for full employment, so as to reflect the full committed costs of all approved positions.
 Position vacancies during the budget year will result in actual expenses below budgeted amounts.
 The resulting "savings" are then carried forward to the next budget-year, when they are typically appropriated to approved maintenance and capital projects.
 Though not reflected in the preliminary budget, management is encouraged to use position vacancies as an occasion to re-examine staffing levels for potential reductions in overall staffing.
+Above all, an emphasis on maintaining current service levels for the city while accounting inflation is desired.
+The City Council will evaluate specific feedback from the City Manager as to positions and services needed on a case by case basis.

-Cost of Living Adjustment (COLA) - Salary and Wage rates will reflect a 1.7% COLA.
-This figure is a twoyear aggregate, based on Alaska/Anchorage official Consumer Price Index (CPI) figures.
-Council has affirmed this preliminary calculation, acknowledging that the two-year figure reconciles the foregone salary/wage reduction that the standard CPI calculation would have yielded in the 2021 Budget.
+Cost of Living Adjustment (COLA) - Salary and Wage rates will reflect an 8.4% COLA.
+This figure will be achieved via a two-phase adjustment, and is based on Alaska/Anchorage official Consumer Price Index (CPI) figures.
+Council has affirmed this preliminary calculation, the procedure, and implementation to be executed via initial (phase 1) 4.2% increase during the 2022 Budget Year followed by an identical (phase 2) increase at the implementation of the 2023 Budget.
+Staff acknowledges that the funding for phase 1 will come from the difference between budget/actual in the salary/wage category from the 2022 Budget.

 Merit/Longevity Increases - Personnel costs will also reflect Finance and Human Resources bestestimates of scheduled raises pursuant to personnel regulations and current staffing data.
-Preliminary estimates reflect approximately a 1.2% increase.
-Other Expenses - Management will attempt to present other expense categories with no growth over adopted 2021 budget levels.
+Preliminary estimates reflect approximately a 1.9% increase.

+Other Expenses - Management will attempt to present other expense categories with no growth over adopted 2022 budget levels.
 This objective is targeted to a citywide aggregate, which allows for variance among individual departments to meet programming and service-level objectives and increased staffing levels.
 Wherever department expense categories reflect increases, management is encouraged to present a range of offsetting expenses and enhanced revenues for Council consideration.
 Management is also directed to present expense figures in terms of program and/or service level aggregates whenever possible to facilitate Council's consideration and analysis relative to their articulated program and service priorities.